jate/CuckooForSpecta/README.md

 ### BDD Using Specta Part 1 - Advanced Techniques

 This portion of the project contains the code and tests demonstrated at [BDD Advanced Techniques - Part 1.](http://cuckooforcocoadev.com/blog/2015/05/25/behavioral-driven-development-bdd-using-specta-part-1-advanced-techniques/)

+### BDD Using Specta Part 2 - Advanced Techniques

+This portion of the project contains the code and tests demonstrated at [BDD Advanced Techniques - Part 2.](http://cuckooforcocoadev.com/blog/2015/06/26/behavioral-driven-development-bdd-using-specta-part-2-advanced-techniques/)